Arjun Kapoor Pulls Deepika Padukone's Legs; Says He Is Her 'Souten'

 Arjun said, "He still gatecrashes my dubbing, sends long voice messages after watching my songs and kisses me on the cheeks.
 Our connection remains unaffected.
 I tell Deepika that I am her souten.
 We have been consistently warm."

 In the same interview, Arjun also revealed why he didn't seek any advice from Ranveer while playing Sadashiv Rao in Panipat.
-For the unversed, Sadashivrao Bhau was the newphew of Bajirao Peshwa
+For the unversed, Sadashivrao Bhau was the nephew of Bajirao Peshwa.

 Arjun Kapoor Is Desperate For Credibility, Not Box Office Numbers!